 Or maybe the buyer is qualifying for an FHA or government loan.
 Again, the property has to fit into a specific set of parameters.
 These parameters are usually another layer on top of standard loan requirements.

 The parameters we are referring to as “underwriting” guidelines.
-The person(s) applying as well as the house have to both fit into the underwriting guidelines set by either the Wall Street investor or the government loan program.
+The person(s) applying, as well as the house has to both fit into the underwriting guidelines set by either the Wall Street investor or the government loan program.

 An “all cash” home buyer does not require all this scrutiny and red tape, they can purchase the house exactly as it sits with no repairs required.

 Do you have to make repairs or not to sell on the “retail market”?